27/6/2021 0 Comments

 Alternatively, I can type the "Here is a good article about women in technology" and add a link behind the text so that it looks like this

 Here is how to add the link to text in the email.

-Only yesterday, I saw a client who was frustrated by the amount of SPAM/Junk email that she receives every day.
+Recently, I saw a client who was frustrated by the amount of SPAM/Junk email that she receives every day.

 She told me that she has ‘unsubscribed’ from so many of them, this just seems to generate more Junk.

 Unfortunately, the ‘unsubscribing’ from the junk emails may be the very thing that is causing further junk.

 You should only ever unsubscribe from emails that come from businesses you know are legitimate - and even then, make sure that the email is truly from that business.